 There are a few situations under which a refund may be made.
 These include:

 - An over payment of tuition fees e.g. eight unit fee was required but the student paid for 12 units upfront.

-Under these circumstances a refund will be provided once the SCU International Refund Application Form is completed and submitted along with the necessary paperwork.
+Under these circumstances a refund will be provided once the Application for Fee Refund - SCU International is completed and submitted along with the necessary paperwork.

 - Under exceptional circumstances where a student had to cancel their enrolment and return to their home country e.g. death in a family, extreme case of homesickness and/or adverse medical condition etc.

-Under these circumstances a student must complete and submit an SCU International Refund Application Form.
+Under these circumstances a student must complete and submit an Application for Fee Refund - SCU International.
 The student must also provide the following documents to support their refund case:

 - Flight itinerary

 - copy of a passport page showing stamp indicating departure date from Australia or arrival date to the student's home country